aidudezzz/deepbots-tutorials/README.md

         self.observationSpace = 4  # The agent has 4 inputs
         self.actionSpace = 2  # The agent can perform 2 actions
 ```
-Then we initialize the self.robot variable which will hold a reference to the *CartPole robot node*.
+Then we initialize the `self.robot` variable which will hold a reference to the *CartPole robot* node.

-The respawnRobot() method is called to use the .wbo file we downloaded earlier to spawn the robot node
+The `respawnRobot()` method is called to use the .wbo file we downloaded earlier, to spawn the robot node
 into the world and give a value to the self.robot variable.
 We will implement this method later.

-We also get a reference for the *pole endpoint node*, which is a child node of the *CartPole robot node* and is going
+We also get a reference for the *pole endpoint* node, which is a child node of the *CartPole robot node* and is going
 to be useful for getting the pole tip velocity.
 ```python
         self.robot = None